Nuno-Jesus/Make-A-Make/README.md

 	cc main.c $(OBJS)
 ```

 **3.** In the first compilation, the `hello.o` file doesn't exist.
-The dependency must then be remade, which forces the Makefile to look for a rule.
+The dependency must then be remade, which forces the Makefile to look for a rule:

 ```Makefile
 %.o: %.c